Shreveport City Court

 Citizens who received a citation with a court date which is on or after July 1, 2020, that date is no longer a court appearance date.
 It is now the deadline date by which citizens must address the citation with the court using the options as detailed in numbers 1-3 above.

 For citizens who fail to pay the citation or schedule a court date by the deadline date on the citation, a warrant may be issued for their arrest.

 The benefits for the citizens of the City of Shreveport from these changes are wide ranging.

 The average amount of time a citizen has to handle their traffic matters has more than doubled.
 This change will immediately give these citizens 12 weeks to budget and prepare for potential financial costs associated with the citation.

 Citizens will no longer be locked into a court date given at the time of the offense.
-Flexibility in scheduling their own date with the court or attending any of the weekly night court sessions should alleviate many concerns they may have regarding work, appointments or travel schedules.
+Flexibility in scheduling their own date with the court or attending any of the monthly night court sessions should alleviate many concerns they may have regarding work, appointments or travel schedules.